Hero Background

 Why homeowners love stucco

-• Creates clean, uninterrupted lines across large wall areas.
+• Creates clean, uninterrupted lines across large wall areas

-• Visually balances rougher, more detailed textures like stone.
+• Visually balances rough textures like stone

 4. How to Mix Stone, Wood, and Stucco Effectively